Zakru/lua-wasm/README.md

 rustc -C opt-level=3 --target wasm32-unknown-unknown hello.rs # Compile with optimizations
 ```

+Then, assuming you are in the same directory with the compiled `.wasm` module
+and this script, run the script, which explicitly looks for a `hello.wasm` file.

 ## Does this mean I can create optimized programs in another language and run them blazingly fast in Lua?

 lol no